Buda Castle: Reconstruction

-Immediately after the war, archeological research was begun in order to unearth the remains of the medieval castle.
+Immediately after the war, archaeological research was begun in order to unearth the remains of the medieval castle.
 The research, led by László Gerő (1946–1966) and László Zolnay (1967–1979), was likely the biggest castle excavation in Europe.
 The former Royal Gardens stairways, pavilions and glass houses, which dated from the turn of the 20th century, had to be sacrificed.
 Important parts of the former Sigismund and Matthias Palace had survived under the thick earth fill.

 The first reconstruction plan of the medieval remains was written by László Gerő in 1950 and finalised in 1952.
 The reconstruction work was finished in 1966.
 Contrary to the generally accepted principles of historic reconstruction, the medieval fortification system was rebuilt in its entirety.
 Important elements like the 16th century Great Rondella and the medieval Gatehouse, the Mace Tower, the walls and the zwingers were reconstructed according to the results of the archaeological research and contemporary pictorial evidence.
 The low-lying southern wing of the Gothic palace was also reconstructed, together with the vaulted Gothic Hall and the Lower Church of the former Royal Chapel.
 Medieval-style gardens were planted in the zwingers.
 The foundation of the Stephen's Tower was unearthed, but as archaeological evidence was lacking, the tower was not reconstructed.
 The remains of the Broken Tower were covered again.

 The large-scale reconstruction of the medieval fortifications substantially changed the cityscape of Budapest.
 At the time it was considered a highly successful project, reconciling historical authenticity with urban-planning demands.

 In the 1970s, archeological research continued on the northern and western side of the palace, led by László Zolnay.
 It produced many important achievements, including the Late Gothic Buda Castle Statues.
 The Karakash Pasha Tower, in the Újvilág Garden, was a Turkish-era tower demolished at the end of the 19th century.
 Photographic evidence enabled its reconstruction, but the new tower was only a copy of the original, and the details are not considered authentic.